-1 Introduction
+Introduction 1

 Social resource sharing systems are web-based systems that allow users to upload their resources, and to label them with arbitrary words, so-called tags.
 The systems can be distinguished according to what kind of resources are supported.
-Flickr, for instance, allows the sharing of photos, del.icio.us the sharing of bookmarks, CiteU-Like and Connotea the sharing of bibliographic references, and Last.fm the sharing of music listening habits.
-Our own system, BibSonomy, allows to share bookmarks and BIBTEX based publication entries simultaneously.
+Flickr, for instance, allows the sharing of photos, del.icio.us the sharing of bookmarks, CiteU-Like1 and Connotea2 the sharing of bibliographic references, and Last.fm3 the sharing of music listening habits.
+Our own system, BibSonomy,4 allows to share bookmarks and BIBT_EX based publication entries simultaneously.

 In their core, these systems are all very similar.
 Once a user is logged in, he can add a resource to the system, and assign arbitrary tags to it.
 The collection of all his assignments is his personomy, the collection of all personomies constitutes the folksonomy.
-The user can explore his personomy, as well as the personomies of the other users, in all dimensions: for a given user one can see all resources he has uploaded, together with the tags he has assigned to them; when clicking on a resource one sees which other users have uploaded this resource and how they tagged it; and when clicking on a tag one sees who assigned it to which resources.
-Based on the tags that are assigned to a resource, users are able to search and find her own or other users resources within such systems.
+The user can explore his personomy, as well as the personomies of the other users, in all dimensions: for a given user one can see all resources he has uploaded, together with the tags he has assigned to them; when clicking on a resource one sees which other users have uploaded this resource and how they tagged it; and when clicking on a tag one sees who assigned it to users resources within such systems.

 To support users in the tagging process and to expose different facets of a resource, most of the systems offered some kind of tag recommendations already at an early stage.
-Del.icio.us, for instance, had a tag recommender in June 2005 at the latest, and also included resource recommendations.
-However, no algorithmic details were published.
+Del.icio.us, for instance, had a tag recommender in June 2005 at the latest,5 and also included resource recommendations.6 However, no algorithmic details were published.
 We assume that these recommendations basically rely on tag-tag-co-occurrences.
 As of today, nobody has empirically shown the quantitative benefits of recommender systems in such systems.
 In this paper, we will quantitatively evaluate a tag recommender based on collaborative filtering (introduced in Sec.
 3) and a graph based recommender using our ranking algorithm FolkRank (see Sec.
 4) on three real world folksonomy datasets.
 We make the BibSonomy dataset publicly available for research purposes to stimulate research in the area of folksonomy systems (details in Section 5).